ukhsa-collaboration/standards-api/docs/dev-standards/penetration-testing.md

 ## Introduction

 Penetration testing provides an independent assessment of a system’s security posture.
-It helps identify vulnerabilities that may not be caught through automated tools or internal reviews.
+It helps identify vulnerabilities that **MAY** not be caught through automated tools or internal reviews.

 ## Guidance

-- All services MUST undergo penetration testing before their first release to production.
+- All services **MUST** undergo penetration testing before their first release to production.
-- Penetration testing MUST be repeated at least annually.
+- Penetration testing **MUST** be repeated at least annually.
-- Penetration testing MUST also be repeated after any significant architectural change.
+- Penetration testing **MUST** also be repeated after any significant architectural change.
-- Findings from penetration tests MUST be tracked and remediated in a timely manner.
+- Findings from penetration tests **MUST** be tracked and remediated in a timely manner.

 ## Measurement